For a quick look at our current court schedule, click here: http://lawrencepark.tennisbookings.com/consoledisplay.htm

 - b) while the program is still in session,

 Likewise a member about to come off a court who has been playing during non-programmed playing time must not put their tag up for another court period before their current court time is over.
-Members coming off court cannot be ahead of any player already tagged up on the wait line when the court changeover takes place.
+Members coming off court cannot be ahead of any player tagged up when the court changeover takes place.